MoBahgat010/dreambook-bookstore/README.md

 In the project directory, you can run:

+# Make React App

+write npx-create-react-app DreamBookStore in terminal

 ### `npm start`

 Runs the app in the development mode.\
-Open [http://localhost:3500](http://localhost:3500) to view it in your browser.
+Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 The page will reload when you make changes.\
 You may also see any lint errors in the console.